jangui/NEAT-Snake/README.md

 # Snake-RL-env
-A reinforcement learning envirnment for Snake written in python3.
+A reinforcement learning environment for Snake written in python3.